 An article published in the International Journal of Sustainable Development & World Ecology investigates the effect of the technology convergence- the integrating of multiple devices into a single unit.
 A smart phone that displaces more than two or three single devices will require less new or recycled plastic, aluminum, gold, molybdenum, and vanadium.
-These include a calculator, music player, computer, camera, television, GPS tracker and telephone.
+These devices include a calculator, music player, computer, camera, television, GPS tracker and telephone.
 The hazardous waste, resource depletion and toxicity potential from heavy metals in electronic devices are lessened as more physical features are merged.
 1

 The point and shoot camera market has seen its biggest decline is sales with a 20% drop in the last 12 months 2.
 GPS companies, like Garmin, have seen similar declines of their in-car units every quarter for the past few years.
 I haven’t replaced my digital camera, alarm clock, calculator, TV, or DVD player for almost 10 years because of the iPhone.
 We are evolving to require less separate electronic devices.